warrickball/qpmg/README.rst

 --legend LABELS         If ``auto``, add a legend using the filenames as keys.
                         Otherwise, use the arguments as a list of keys.
                         Default is no legend.
---style STYLE           point style, passed to plot function (default=-) --scale-x SCALE_X       multiply variables on x-axis by this much (default=1) --scale-y SCALE_Y       multiply variables on y-axis by this much (default=1) --flip-x                reverse the x-axis
+-s STYLE, --style STYLE    point style, passed to plot function (default=-) --scale-x SCALE_X       multiply variables on x-axis by this much (default=1) --scale-y SCALE_Y       multiply variables on y-axis by this much (default=1) --flip-x                reverse the x-axis